 Instructions

-- After 1-2 minutes add the sliced onions and a drizzle more oil, if needed.
-Cover the saucepan and sauté for 20 minutes, until the onions are softened and lightly browned.
+- Caramelize: Add the sliced onions (plus a drizzle of oil if needed).
+Cover and sauté on low heat for 20 minutes until the onions are soft, sweet, and golden.

 Leave a Reply